apache/druid/docs/development/extensions-core/datasketches-tuple.md

 You can use the `arrayOfDoublesSketch` aggregator to:

-- Build sketches from raw data.
+- Build a sketch from raw data.
 In this case, set `metricColumns` to an array.
-- Build a sketch from an existing ArrayOfDoubles sketch .
-In this case, leave metricColumns` is unset and set the `fieldName` to an `ArrayOfDoubles` sketch with `numberOfValues` doubles.
+- Build a sketch from an existing `ArrayOfDoubles` sketch .
+In this case, leave `metricColumns` unset and set the `fieldName` to an `ArrayOfDoubles` sketch with `numberOfValues` doubles.
 At ingestion time, you must base64 encode `ArrayOfDoubles`  sketches at ingestion time.

 #### Example on top of raw data

 Compute a theta of unique users.
-For each user store the `added` and `deleted` scores in a column called `users_theta`.
+For each user store the `added` and `deleted` scores.
+The new sketch column will be called `users_theta`.

 ```json
 {